Filter services by

 You can search the directory using an organisation’s name, or search by area, type of service, or client group.
 This directory can be updated, so if you spot any errors, get in touch with us on email@example.com or 01273 234023, and we’ll do our best to update it.

 If you’re a member you can check or change the details we hold on your organisation.

 If you’re from a voluntary or community organisation based in Brighton, Hove, Adur or Worthing, you can apply to join us as a member.
 There are lots of benefits to being a member, including discounted and prioritised access to our services.
 Once your application has been approved your details will also appear in this directory.

-A service provided by Impetus, the Lay Assessors Scheme is commissioned by Brighton and Hove City Council to assist with quality control of independent home care services.
+Lay Assessors Scheme is a service provided by Healthwatch Brighton & Hove and commissioned by Brighton and Hove City Council to assist with quality control of independent home care services.
 We recruit and train volunteers who interview home care service users about their satisfaction with the care they receive.